by guest author Katrina Watson

 These distractions might include our phone that is constantly pulling our attention, our overpowering to-do list, or our computer screen calling our name even as our child is vying for our attention.
 Whatever your personal distraction might be, quieting the call from it will ease your mind and your soul so that you can focus on your true desires for homeschooling and connecting with your children.

 Distraction Challenge: Ask yourself what is pulling your mind from your children during your homeschool day.
 Even though you are with them physically, do you have something that is continually trying to get your attention away from your desired focus?
-For a wonderful book on parting from your distractions, I would like to recommend Hands Free Mama by Rachel Stafford.
 For your challenge, try to go an entire week with substantially simplifying your technology.
 Allow yourself two times per day where you check your phone/email/Facebook for only ten minutes or less, and after your time is over, shut it down.

 2. Simplify Schedules